andrewrobles/Atomic/README.md

 ### Things to do
 - [x] Ping Endpoint: I should be able to do GET /ping and as a response I should get {"message": "pong"}
+- [ ] Custom URL: I should be able to see the front end running at opt.andrewrobles.com
 - [ ] SSL Setup: I should be able to go to /ping using HTTPS and get a valid response using [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04)
 - [ ] UI-API Integration: I should be able to see the contents of the ping endpoint in the browser developer console
-- [ ] Bar Component: I should be able see a demo of the Bar component at /ui/bar
-- [ ] Form Component: I should be able see a demo of the Form component at /ui/form
-- [ ] List Component: I should be able see a demo of the List component at /ui/list
-- [ ] Custom URL: I should be able to see the front end running at opt.andrewrobles.com
-- [ ] Get Object Endpoint: I should be able to use GET /api/obj per the requirements
-- [ ] Create Object Endpoint: I should be able to use PUT /api/obj per the requirements